 In a few seconds, you should see a report of the test which shows IP, Hostname, ISP, and Country.
 If you see your internet service provider name in the ISP section along with Hostname having your IP address, then it’s confirmed that your PC is leaking DNS!
-For example in my test PC (above screenshot) without the DNS fix, it was completely revealing my ISP and location though it was connected to the NodVPN service via OpenVPN.
+For example in my test PC (above screenshot) without the DNS fix, it was completely revealing my ISP and location though it is connected to the NordVPN service via OpenVPN.

 Fixing DNS Leak in Ubuntu, Linux Mint, and elementary OS

 This guide is tested to be working 100% in Ubuntu 18.04 LTS but should work without any issues in Ubuntu 17.04, and derivatives like Linux Mint, and elementary OS too.
-Start with disconnecting the VPN and continue with the Part 1 and Part 2 instructions.
+Start with disconnecting the VPN and continue with Part 1 and Part 2 instructions.

 Part 1: Installing dnscrypt-proxy

 DNS encrypt Proxy is a powerful networking tool that helps in DNS traffic encryption and authentication.
 It supports DNS-over-HTTPS (DoH) and DNSCrypt.
 It can force outgoing connections to use TCP.
 Additionally, it can block malware and other unwanted content.
 It is compatible with all DNS services.

 Step 1) Launch ‘Terminal’.
 You can use Ctrl+Alt+T keyboard shortcut in Ubuntu.